rickhull/healthy_options/README.md

 ## Background

 Thinking about parsing command line options...
 What are the most prevalent styles out there?
+Could we possibly support 80-90% of the most prevalent styles with a single option spec and parser?

 ### Terminology